playframework/playframework/documentation/manual/working/commonGuide/pekko/PekkoTyped.md

 ## Using the `AskPattern` & Typed Scheduler

 When [interacting with actors from outside of another Actor](https://doc.akka.io/docs/akka/2.6/typed/interaction-patterns.html#request-response-with-ask-from-outside-an-actor), for example from a `Controller`, you need to use `AskPattern.ask` to send a message to the actor and get a response.
-The `AskPattern.ask` method requires a `akka.actor.typed.Scheduler` that you can obtain via Dependency Injection.
+The `AskPattern.ask` method requires a `pekko.actor.typed.Scheduler` that you can obtain via Dependency Injection.

 ### Runtime dependency injection